-When your information is out in the open, you never know if someone is going to abuse it.
-This dynamic is much worse if you are a celebrity, as there are millions of people watching your every move.
-All it takes is one bad apple to cause a domino effect, and all of a sudden the famous individual is in a real mess.
+When your information is out in the open, you never know if someone will abuse it.
+This dynamic is much worse if you are a celebrity, as millions of people watch your every move.
+All it takes is one bad apple to cause a domino effect, and all of a sudden, the famous individual is in a real mess.

 It’s not just a novelty subject; the truth is that identity theft is a serious threat for anyone living in the public’s eye.

 It all starts with an identity thief finding ‘too much’ information about a celebrity.
-This could be done by a number of ways, from hacking databases to analyzing biographies, domain WHOIS registries, and more.
-If there’s even a hint of an information tail, an intelligent identity thief will be able to find it until they have enough details to imposter the celebrity.
+This could be done in many ways, from hacking databases to analyzing biographies, domain WHOIS registries, and more.
+If there’s even a hint of an information tail, an intelligent identity thief will be able to find it until they have enough details to imposer the celebrity.